Skip to main content

 Mutual Fund Switches

-• In certain instances where a switch is not available or not effected, you may be able to hold trailer-paying mutual funds in your account, and the applicable mutual fund company provide you with Management Fee Rebates.
-Where a switch is not available or not effected and Management Fee Rebates are not used, you will receive Dealer Rebates from RBC Direct Investing.
+• In certain instances where a switch was not available or not effected, you may be able to hold trailer-paying mutual funds in your account, where the applicable mutual fund company provides you with Management Fee Rebates.

 Please note, however, that RBC Direct Investing does not provide tax advice.
 You should discuss with a tax professional before you take any action on your own to buy, sell or switch your mutual fund holdings.